-driggs 4 days ago
+driggs 4 months ago

 Indeed, similar megafauna were present in North America as well.
 The West Virginia state fossil is Megalonyx jeffersonii, a giant ground sloth present until the end of the Pleistocene.
 They're estimated to have been 10 feet "tall" and to weight roughly a ton.
 Fossil bones were discovered in Haynes Cave, Monroe County near the present day Virginia border, and the species is named for Thomas Jefferson, who examined bones and authored the paper that identified this genus.
 (Though the history of exactly which bones he identified is slightly murky.)